There are several ways to travel to San Luis Obispo. We sit on the California Central Coast, half way between Los Angeles and San Francisco.

 travelers to Highway 101, just 25 miles south and north of San Luis Obispo.
 Learn More

 For those of you coming to visit the SLO Life Expo either on Friday, Saturday or Sunday, we encourage you to carpool or take public transportation.
-Please click on the Bus Schedules headline for a complete schedule of buses to the Madonna Inn/Madonna Meadows property.
+The City of San Luis Obispo Public Transit is offering FREE rides on Sunday Race Day, April 27th, to all those visiting during the marathon weekend.
+Please click on the Bus Schedules headline to see a complete schedule of buses (re-routes on Sunday) to the Madonna Inn/Madonna Meadows property.
+You can also visit their Facebook Page

 The San Luis Obispo Marathon + Half has partnered with the San Luis Obispo Bike Coalition to provide Bike Valet on Sunday Race Day at the Madonna Inn.
 The Bike Valet will be just inside the property situated along the bike trail under the trees near the large Madonna Inn sign that sits along the highway.
 We encourage the public to ride their bike to the SLO Life Expo, but please note, the bike path will be closed from the Marsh Street entrance at Hwy 101 as part of the Marathon + Half Finish Line.
 Cyclist will need to come into the Madonna Inn main entrance to access the valet.